Ham Bone Split Pea Soup

 NOTES:

-Soup should be thick, but if it becomes so thick that it’s more like a split pea scoop instead of soup — just stir in more water about a cup at a time to thin it out to your liking.
+Soup should be thick, but if it becomes so thick that it resembles a split pea scoop instead of soup, just stir in more water until it’s the consistency you like.

 NUTRITION: